crowbar/barclamp-crowbar/doc/devguide/documentation.md

 ##### Omitting Pages

-Crowbar documentation is required to start with `#_ Title`.
+The first heading of each Crowbar document must start with `#_ Title`.
 If the pound (#) is omitted from the first position in the file, then it will not be included in the documentation generation process.